 Apart from this, insurance policies issued on or after April 1, 2012 get a tax deduction limited to 10% of the total sum assured.
 However, if a person is suffering from any ailment listed u/s 80DDB or suffers from a disability listed u/s 80U, then above 10% would be increased to 15%.

-Apart from saving tax on premiums you can also save tax on the returns u/s 10 (10D) of the Income Tax Act.
+Apart from saving tax on premiums you can also save tax on the returns u/s 10 (10D) under the Income Tax Act.
 The maturity amount or death benefit received is fully exempt under the provisions of this section.
 This exemption is given to the beneficiaries and comes without an upper limit.

-It is also stated in Section 10 (10D) that the maturity amount will be taxable if the premium payable in any of the years during the period of the policy exceeds 20% of the actual capital sum assured.
+It is also stated in Section 10 (10D) that the maturity amount will be taxable if the premium payable in any of the years during the period of the policy exceeds 20% of the actual sum assured.
 However, this scenario rarely occurs in a term plan as the sum assured is generally much higher than the annual premium.

 It is still wise to consult a tax expert advisor and take an informed decision because the benefits can vary for your specific case and tax bracket.